Primary election results! The elections take place on November 6.

-Gwen Denny is seeking election to the Region 9 Board of Education.
-Gwen is currently a member of the Redding Board of Education.
+Gwen Denny serves on the Region 9 Board of Education which serves Joel Barlow High School.
+Gwen has also served as a member of the Redding Board of Education.
 Gwen’s involvement in the Redding schools began in the PTA when her older son was in preschool at Redding Elementary School.
 During her five years on the Executive Board of the PTA she focused on learning about the budget process, and was an active member of the BoE/PTA Liaison Committee and community member of the Tri-board’s Superintendent Search Committee.
 After stepping down from the PTA board, Gwen became the Redding co-president of the Easton/Redding PTA Council, collaborating with representatives from all five schools in both towns.
 Gwen has been employed at New Pond Farm Education Center in Redding where she is responsible for scheduling programs for school groups from all over Western Connecticut.
 Gwen is committed to working diligently to maintain excellence as we tackle the challenges posed by declining enrollment.

-Cheryl Graziano is seeking election to the Region 9 Board of Education and is a strong proponent for providing high quality, inclusive and effective education.
+Cheryl Graziano serves on the Region 9 Board of Education and is a strong proponent for providing high quality, inclusive and effective education.
 Cheryl is a certified public accountant who currently leads the global accounting, controls and compliance activities at a Fortune 500 company.
 She has 22+ years of experience, which includes budgeting, accounting, financial reporting, regulation and auditing.
 Nearly ten of those years were spent working at a professional association advocating issues at the federal level and providing education to constituents.
 Cheryl and her family have lived in Redding since 2011.
 She and her husband Peter Graziano are proud parents of three daughters who attend Joel Barlow High School and John Read Middle School, respectively.
 In addition to her practical experience in finance and accounting, Cheryl has over 10 years of volunteer leadership experience serving in the Flocktown-Kossmann School and Redding Elementary School chapters of the Parent Teacher Association.
 Cheryl has volunteered for other programs such as Junior Achievement and currently serves as a philanthropy liaison of the Redding chapter of the National Charity League and is a Committee member of the Redding Easton Basketball Association.
-Connect with Cheryl’s campaign on Facebook or visit her website.
+Visit Cheryl on Facebook or visit her website.

 Redding Board of Education

-Colleen Pilato is seeking election to the Redding Board of Education.
+Colleen Pilato serves on the Redding Board of Education.
 Colleen’s involvement in the Redding schools began with the PTA at RES, when her daughter started Kindergarten there in 2015.
-Colleen is currently the RESPTA’s Vice President of Programs, ensuring the funds raised by the PTA are effectively spent on programs that best serve the students.
+Colleen was the RESPTA’s Vice President of Programs, ensuring the funds raised by the PTA are effectively spent on programs that best serve the students.
 She has also been the Room Parent for her daughter’s Kindergarten and First Grade classrooms, which has allowed her a first-hand view of what is happening in those classes and the school, in general.
 Colleen earned a BS in Mechanical Engineering from Union College, and lead Continuous Improvement programs in large corporations, until she chose to put her career on hold to raise her daughter.
 Her professional experience as an agent of change, supporting and guiding corporations as they pursued business excellence, has prepared her to now help support and guide our schools as they pursue academic excellence.
 Colleen is interested in both the well-being of our students and in educational innovation, so that as a community, we prepare our students to live engaged and fulfilling lives.
-Colleen looks forward to the opportunity to advocate for our schools, our students and our families.
 Connect with Colleen4BOE on Facebook.

-Toby Welles is seeking re-election to the Redding Planning Commission, where he has volunteered since 2003.
-In 2016 he was appointed Acting Chair following the passing of long time chair Diane Taylor.
+Toby Welles was re-elected to the Redding Planning Commission, where he has volunteered since 2003 and serves as Chair.
 Toby Welles and his wife Mary Bailey have lived in Redding for 25 years, and he is a native of neighboring Weston.
 An abiding love for the scale, natural beauty and rural character of Redding that drew them here also saw him volunteer as a member of the Planning Commission in 2003.
 His work on the commission has included helping draft the the 2008 Town Plan of Conservation and Development, deliberations on numerous subdivision matters, supporting work on open space grant applications and planning of the incentive housing zones.
 He has a son at Joel Barlow and enjoys hiking the many trails of Redding.
-Professionally, he has worked in the field of industrial design for 45 years, and has developed noteworthy designs in numerous fields ranging from medical devices to trains, furniture, consumer products and seating systems for the disabled.
+Professionally, he has worked in the field of industrial design for 46 years, and has developed noteworthy designs in numerous fields ranging from medical devices to trains, furniture, consumer products and seating systems for the disabled.
 He is also a highly skilled in 3D computer graphics.
 His broad experience in balancing disparate agendas in getting projects through the production pipeline is beneficial in balancing the concerns of the Town and outside stakeholders who come before the Commission.

 Zoning Board of Appeals

-Daniel W. Barrett is seeking election as an alternate on the Zoning Board of Appeals (a position to which he was appointed in Spring 2017 to fill a vacancy).
-Dan has lived on Gallows Hill Road for about 10 years, and is a former member and chair of the Redding Board of Ethics.
+Daniel W. Barrett was elected as an alternate on the Zoning Board of Appeals.
+Dan has lived on Gallows Hill Road for about 11 years, and is a former member and chair of the Redding Board of Ethics.
 Dan is a Professor in the Department of Psychology at Western Connecticut State University, Danbury, CT.
 Prior to joining WCSU, he was a Postdoctoral Research Fellow in Health Communication at the Annenberg School for Communication, University of Pennsylvania.
 At WCSU, he has served as the President of the University Senate, Director of the Center for Excellence in Learning and Teaching and the Director of Faculty Advising.
 In addition, he has authored a text book and multiple articles in social psychology.
 In 2016 he was appointed to the Connecticut Legislative Task Force to Study Best Practices with Regard to Open Educational Resources.
 Dan is committed to preserving the open spaces, natural habitats, and visual splendor of Redding, while realizing that zoning rules can sometimes create genuine hardship for property owners, as defined by state statute.
-Dan was recently elected as Chair of the Democratic Town Committee.
+Dan serves as Chair of the Democratic Town Committee.